Newbury Academy Trust Trinity School

 - 3.3: ln addition to the school's normal reporting arrangements, what opportunities will there be for me to discuss my child's progress with school staff?

-Parents are welcome any time to make an appointment to meet with either the class teacher, tutor, Head of House or SENDCo to discuss how their child is getting on.
+Parents are welcome to make an appointment to meet with either the class teacher, tutor, Head of House or SENDCo to discuss how their child is getting on.
 We can offer advice and practical ways that parents can help their child at home.

 - 3.4: What arrangements does the school have for regular home to school contact?

-Parents' Evenings are scheduled and there are also Parent Information Evenings scheduled on the calendar.
+Parents' Evenings are scheduled and there are also Parent Information Evenings on the calendar.
 At any point when the need arises contact between home and school may be initiated by either home or school.
 We use email and parents can contact individual members of staff or the SENDCo directly to discuss their child’s progress.

 - 3.5: How can I help support my child's learning?